Art & Design

 Year 7

-Project 1 – September – February: Students will explore the theme ‘What is Art?’.
-They will explore an Arts timeline and begin to be introduced to a range of historical and contemporary Art forms.
-Students will start to develop an understanding of the formal elements in Art though a range of short workshops that explore key skill areas – drawing, painting, printing, sculpture, collage, and textiles.
-Students also begin to write about and analyse art works and learn how to evaluate and assess their own and others work.
+Students will explore ‘What is Art?’.
+Students explore different materials and how to record what they see.
+From this they will start to develop an understanding of the formal elements in Art though a range of short workshops that explore key skill areas – drawing, painting, printing, sculpture, collage, and textiles.
+Students also begin to write about and analyse art works and learn how to evaluate and assess their own and others work. ]

-Project 2 – February – July: students will explore the theme of ‘popular culture’.
+As the course develops students will explore the theme of ‘popular culture’.
 Students will be introduced to the four assessment objectives in Art and Design and complete a full project that explores each of them.
 During this project students will explore key skill areas – drawing, graphic design, textiles, sculpture and typology.
-They will explore the Art movement of Pop Art and understand about the historical and contextual issue behind the movement.
+They will explore the Art movements and gain understanding about the historical and contextual issue behind these movements.
 Students will then be asked to respond to the brief by creating a final piece.

 Year 8